-After spending years shooting with expensive professional cameras to cover assignments for The Baltimore Sun, I was in no hurry to use my iPhone as a camera unless I had to.
+After spending more than 24 years at the Baltimore Sun taking pictures with expensive professional cameras to cover assignments, I was in no hurry to use my iPhone as a camera unless I had to.
 I was asked to consider doing more with my images on social media, so I dusted off the Instagram account I set up over a year ago and started looking at other Instagrammers’ work.
 Each click sent me to another corner of the world as I viewed amazing images being taken with iPhones.
 The creativity I saw was truly spectacular.
 I was inspired and now on a mission to see what I could do with mine.
 I have been posting images for the last six weeks and will continue to share my views of Baltimore.
 More of my images can be found @lloyd1fox on Instagram.

 The 19th Annual Maryland State Police Polar Bear Plunge kicked off today as “super plungers” took to the waters at Sandy Point State Park at 10am.
 Super plungers hit the icy waters 24 times in a 24 hour period.
 The charity event benefits Maryland’s children and adults with intellectual disabilities and has become a winter time tradition.